muratk5n/thirdwave/en/README.md

 ---

 Tiktok simply suggesting the most popular items besting Facebook's friends and "AI" recommendations...
-I worked on recommendation systems, even the best methods used are not even mildly intelligent (the "I" of AI) the improvements they offered over simple recom was very small.
-Item-item, user-user similarity measures, dimensionality reduction, later deep nets... all same way.
+I've seen such systems up close, even the best methods used are not even mildly intelligent (the "I" of AI) the improvements they offered over simple recom was very small.
+Item-item, user-user similarity measures, dimensionality reduction, deep nets... all same way.

 ---